parthplc/ml-template/data/README.md

 ### Data versions changes

+Below I have displayed how to track data version changes for our example.
+Most of the steps would be similar to this example project.

 Download the folder data_processing from [here](https://drive.google.com/drive/folders/1WZKyZwuGXqW4UcWNB9lY7pvXlMkHg0cF?usp=sharing) and store inside notebooks folder.Now, notebooks/data_processing/ contains two file which will helps generate a final file name data.csv which we will track using DVC.

-First we will start with Version 1 (v1).
-We will create first version of data using
+First we will start with create a Version 1 of processed data (v1).
+For this example,we will create first version of data using
 * notebook/data_processing/data-prep-1.ipynb
 * run the whole file
 * it will create data/processed/data.csv file containing processed dataset.